Ashu-hub/All-About-Java/RESTWebServiceInterviewQuestions.md

 		host = Host is a domain.
 Like http://sample.com and http://sample.net is having different domain, so different origin. port = port is a place where the application listen to.

 	Unless is request is from same origin , the request will be rejected by the browser.
-As By defaut browser prevent any AJAX request form another Origin.
+As By defaut, browser prevent any AJAX request form another Origin.
 	Sol:- CORS, it the satnadard to relax the same origin policy.

 	How to enable in REST? - Add @CrossOrigin(Origin = "*") in specific method or  add WebMvcCofidurerAdapter method(bean) in Application class, with mapping and allowed origin.